 It was not what Ginny said, but how she said it, which has changed.
 Only her appearance, her tone and manner were different.
 Whatever words you use in your business environment, it is not so much what you actually say, but the manner in which you say it that leaves an impression on others.

-Some research even suggests that we will more readily believe a poor argument explained to us in a convincing manner than one based on sound logic but presented by someone who sounds unconvinced or uninterested.
+Research suggests that we more readily believe a poor argument explained to us in a convincing manner than one based on sound logic but presented by someone who sounds unconvinced or uninterested.

 It was Professor Albert Mehrabian who established a classic rule on the effectiveness of spoken communication, which helps us understand how and why we do or do not trust people who are speaking to us - and thus the degree to which they can influence us.

 Mehrabian found that where there seemed to be an inconsistency between the speaker's words, tone of voice and body language, we would tend to read their meaning in the following way:

 - 7% of meaning is in the words that are spoken;

 - 38% of meaning is paralinguistic (the way that the words are said);

 - 55% of meaning is in facial expression.

 His experiment showed that tone of voice and facial expression can have an enormous influence on an audience and the degree to which they trust a speaker.
 It is arguable that much of what people take away from a presentation may be from the non-verbal - the body language, the appearance and the style of delivery.